kalhorghazal/GhazalBench/README.md

 # GhazalBench

-This repository hosts **GhazalBench**, a benchmark designed to evaluate LLM interaction with Persian ghazals of Hafez through usage-grounded diagnostic scenarios.
+This repository hosts **GhazalBench**, a benchmark designed to evaluate LLM interaction with Persian ghazals of Hafez and Saadi through usage-grounded diagnostic scenarios.
 The benchmark is introduced in the following paper:

 **Title:** "GhazalBench: Canonical Verse Access in LLMs across Persian Ghazals and Shakespearean Sonnets"